 As for Earthly Messenger itself, at first sight it made me think of the Peter Pan statue in Kensington Gardens.
 I can’t put my finger on why, but perhaps there is something about both of them that is visually engaging but also teeters on the brink of tweeness without quite tipping into it.
 It is the work of Andrew Sinclair, according to whose website: ‘The world’s first David Bowie tribute sculpture tells the story of Bowie’s life and features two life-size figures, as Ziggy Stardust and a more mature standing figure of Bowie, with a background bas-relief depicting 13 portraits of his many personas throughout his career – it is a ground breaking example of Contemporary Realist sculpture’.
 (There’s that word ‘personas’ again.)

 Sinclair modelled the figures in clay before they were cast in bronze and apparently used the mask taken from Bowie’s face during the filming of The Man Who Fell to Earth to ensure the likenesses.
 Sinclair’s creation is arresting and complex, but something has been lost in the translation from life-mask to sculpted clay and then to cast bronze.
 If at first sight I thought of Peter Pan, at second I thought of the footballer statues that are proliferating outside stadiums.
 Take, for example, the statues of Tony Adams, Dennis Bergkamp, and Thierry Henry outside Arsenal’s Emirates stadium.
 I doubt anyone would recognise who these are meant be without being told.
 Is it something about the technique which make them look like so lifeless, so lacking in verisimilitude?
-Or it is down to the capability of the artist?
 I don’t know, but the subject has been embalmed rather than brought to some kind of life, a freeze-dried cartoon of a half-remembered movie still.
 And it is not the austere other-worldliness of Thomas Jerome Newton that comes to mind but the camp other-worldliness of the Goblin King in Labyrinth.
 I can’t help feeling that Bowie deserved something nobler, something marmoreal – but where are you going find a skilled carver of marble these days?

 In any case, what is the purpose of memorials like this in the twenty-first century, when the performer and their work are preserved on-line?
 Earthly Messenger is a striking and heartfelt tribute, but for Bowie, as for so many others, if you seek his monument look on YouTube.
 The afterlife of cultural figures is digital now.
 The Bowie statue’s main function is that of a tourist attraction.
 It is perfectly sized and sited to serve as a selfie backdrop.
 The borough council has been smart enough to realise that one way to attract visitors to your town is to provide desirable selfie opportunities.